HazardJ/Repository/NDA/Source.md

 12.Ti=Remedies.

 12.sec=Each party’s obligations set forth in this {Agreement} are necessary and reasonable in order to protect {Discloser} and its business.
-Due to the unique nature of {Discloser}’s {Confidential Information}, monetary damages may be inadequate to compensate {Discloser} for any breach by {Recipient} of its covenants and {Agreement}s set forth in this {Agreement}.
+Due to the unique nature of {Discloser}’s {Confidential_Information}, monetary damages may be inadequate to compensate {Discloser} for any breach by {Recipient} of its covenants and agreements set forth in this {Agreement}.
 Accordingly, the parties each agree and acknowledge that any violation or threatened violation may cause irreparable injury to {Discloser}.
 In addition to any other remedies that may be available, in law, in equity or otherwise, {Discloser} will be entitled to obtain injunctive relief against the threatened breach of this {Agreement} or the continuation of any breach by {Recipient}.

 13.Ti=Miscellaneous